There are more bacteria in and on your body than there are the tissue cells. Let that sink in...

 Commensal: They just sit around on the skin eating our oils but not really harming or helping us.
-Staphylococcus epidermidis is such a bacteria, and the most common organism on our skin.
+Staphylococcus epidermidis is an example, and the most common organism on our skin.
 However, so is Propionibacterium acnes which causes acne in some people while leaving most people alone.

 Mutualistic: We depend on these bacteria, and they depend on us.
 They use us as somewhere to live - in turn protect us from other more hostile parasitic organisms keeping our skin nice barrier function nice and healthy.